Yes, here you have 8 hours of free video workshop.

 Learn how to create beautiful works of art straight out of your camera with this inspiring Light Painting workshop taught by Professional Light Painter, Patrick Rochon.
 8 hours of free content.

-A gift from Liteblades, Patrick Rochon and the Learnster Team who had to close shop, unfortunately.
-1000x thank you to the production team.
+A gift from Liteblades, Patrick Rochon, and the Learnster Team who had to close shop, unfortunately, but 1000x thank you to the production team for this gift.

 01 - INTRO